-By now you have guessed that bitcoin is not completely anonymous.
-There are methods for tracing users, known as de-anonymizing.
+By now, you have guessed that bitcoin is not completely anonymous.
+There are methods for tracing users known as de-anonymising.

-Firstly, if a user makes a transaction on a regulated exchange, they need to adhere to the KYC protocol.
-This means they have to provide the exchange with an ID document or even a proof of address.
+Firstly, users must adhere to the KYC protocol if they make a transaction on a regulated exchange.
+This means they have to provide the exchange with an ID document or even proof of address.
 From this, a hacker could determine a user’s identity by comparing the addresses on the exchange with the information stored in the exchange.

 Next, multiple nodes handle transactions, but if a group owns most of the nodes on the network, they could use their collected data to determine which node the transaction came from.

-Finally, anyone with access to the bitcoin blockchain can see all the transactions.
-All transaction data is open to the public, which allows for bitcoin address clustering.
-This is where multiple addresses are grouped together and belong to one user.
+Finally, anyone accessing the bitcoin blockchain can see all the transactions.
+All transaction data is open to the public, allowing bitcoin address clustering.
+This is where multiple addresses are grouped and belong to one user.
 So, if one address has personal information, all of them could belong to that user.